playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaSirdRouter.md

 ### Embedding play

-An example of embedding a play server with sird router can be found in [[Embedding Play|ScalaEmbeddingPlayAkkaHttp]] section.
+An example of embedding a play server with sird router can be found in [[Embedding Play|ScalaEmbeddingPlayPekkoHttp]] section.

 ### Providing a DI router